10 legacy development languages that organizations should consider replacing.

 10. Oracle Forms and Reports

 Oracle Forms and Reports is an Oracle development tool that was widely used in the 1990s and early 2000s for the development of client-server applications.
-However, it has been largely replaced by newer technologies such as Java.
+However, it has been largely replaced by newer technologies such as Java/JS.

 Replacing a legacy IT system can be a challenging process that involves several technical, organizational, and financial considerations.
 Key challenges include data migration, integration with existing systems, user training and adoption, resource allocation, and risk management.
 Successful replacement requires careful planning, coordination, and execution, along with a deep understanding of the existing system and its challenges.
 It is essential to work closely with stakeholders and IT professionals to ensure a successful transition.